 This book explores the field in a way that will offer insight of the significance that women had in the evolution of PR, with diverse chapters that provide rich perspectives on women’s contributions to PR throughout the years and across the globe.
 It opens with an overview of women in public relations.
-Later chapters focus on the case of Turkey, which seems to have a rich history of women in public relations, then focus on specific cases from Oceania (Australia), Europe (Spain), Asia (Malaysia and Thailand) and America (US).
-The final chapter deals with the case of Inez Kaiser, who was the first African-American women to open a U.S. public relations agency.
+Later chapters focus on the case of Turkey, which seems to have a rich history of women in public relations, then on specific cases from Oceania (Australia), Europe (Spain), Asia (Malaysia and Thailand) and America (United States).
+The final chapter deals with the case of Inez Kaiser, who was the first African- American women to open a US public relations agency.

 This book will add knowledge and understanding to the fields of PR history and historiography.
 Academics and researchers will find the volume appropriate for research and teaching.
 Practitioners will also find the book extremely relevant for training, short courses and professional practice.

 1 Re-examining the existence of the "velvet ghetto" and the "glass ceiling": examining the status of American women in public relations a generation later

 Donald k.
 Wright

 2 Women in public relations: a thematic analysis of ECM data (2009–2019)